 DLC Unlockers deprive game developers of their well-deserved income.
 These tools also frustrate honest players, regardless of whether they were unable to purchase the DLCs or could afford it – they simply see others getting them easily for free.
 The economic and reputational losses brought by DLC Unlockers are therefore enormous.

-In addition to applying technical solutions, most game platforms also issue strict policies against unauthorized modification of DLCs to prevent players from using DLC Unlockers.
+In addition to applying technical gaming protections, most game platforms also issue strict policies against unauthorized modification of DLCs to prevent players from using DLC Unlockers.
 By not complying with these policies, dishonest players run the risk of getting banned and losing all their game progress – that is if they are discovered using a DLC Unlocker.
 However, this approach is likewise ineffective.
 In fact, many gamers have successfully utilized DLC Unlockers to obtain desired DLCs without suffering any consequences.

 The answer is yes!
 Denuvo SecureDLC takes a different approach to the aforementioned problem.
 Instead of relying on an insecure, client-side API platform to query which DLCs are available to a particular player, our SecureDLC revalidates on the server-side a gamer’s DLC entitlement and provides the API inside a secure virtual machine.